-When I made the first of these lists back in 2016 I had no idea the places it would go: Libraries, schools and families all over the world continue to share it even now, and I am humbled by its reception.
+When I made the first of these lists back in 2016 (see the 2019 edition here!)
+I had no idea the places it would go: Libraries, schools and families all over the world continue to share it even now, and I am humbled by its reception.
 I’ve long threatened to do a sequel to that list, so here it is.
 Same old librarian, all new tricks.
 Same rules apply:

 1) Titles that came out within the last ten years (or so).